spe301/KNN_iris-dataset/README.md

 This is a KNN model that classifies what kind of iris a flower is.
-I coded it up to practice using Sci-Kit learn's StandardScaler, KNeighborsClassifier, and plot_confusion_matrix.
+I coded it up to practice using Sci-Kit learn's StandardScaler, KNeighborsClassifier, and plot_confusion_matrix functions.

 these were my results on the testing data...